PunkUnicorn/The-Return-of-Tom-Thumb/Character - Tom Thumb/Tom Thumb - D20 Model.md

 Melee | 1 + -1 + 0 | = 0
 Ranged | 1 + 3 + 0 | = 4

+*She hides to avoid this but if cornered she will fight for a chance to run when possible*

 - Stool leg `1d3 (-1 str.) bludgeoning type damage (×2 on critical)`
 - Rock `1d2 (-1 Str.) bludgeoning type damage (×2 on critical)`
 - Unarmed strike (small being) `1d2 (-1 str.) bludgeoning type damage (×2 on critical)`